Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `operation` is a zero-initialized operation object.
 * `alg` is the algorithm for the key derivation operation.
 It does not include a key agreement component.
 * `inputs` is an opaque pointer to the [initial inputs](#key-derivation-driver-initial-inputs) for the key derivation.

-The following process describes how a driver is expected to retrieve the inputs of the key derivation.
-For each input step that is valid for the algorithm `alg` and is not a [long input](#key-derivation-driver-long-inputs):

-* If the step is a data step and the driver is an opaque driver, call `psa_crypto_driver_key_derivation_get_input_key`.
-This may either succeed or fail with `PSA_ERROR_INSUFFICIENT_DATA` depending on whether the input comes from the same secure element or not.
-Note that the driver obtains a pointer to the [key context](#overview-of-driver-entry-points) which only remains valid until the end of the call to the setup entry point.
-If the driver needs the context in subsequent steps of the operation, it must make a copy.
-* If the step is a data step and the driver is a transparent driver, or if `psa_crypto_driver_key_derivation_get_input_key` returned `PSA_ERROR_INSUFFICIENT_DATA`, call `psa_crypto_driver_key_derivation_get_input_size` to retrieve the size of the input, then call `psa_crypto_driver_key_derivation_get_input_bytes` with a large enough buffer to retrieve the input data.
-* If the step is an integer, call `psa_crypto_driver_key_derivation_get_input_integer`.

 #### Key derivation driver long inputs